 Performance Units and Performance Bonuses.
-A participant realizes no taxable income and we are not entitled to a deduction when performance units or performance bonuses vest and become payable upon the achievement of the performance objectives, the participant will realize ordinary income equal to the amount of cash received or the fair market value of the shares received minus any amount paid for the shares, and we will be entitled to a corresponding deduction.
+A participant realizes no taxable income and we are not entitled to a deduction when performance units or performance bonuses are awarded.
+When the performance units or performance bonuses vest and become payable upon the achievement of the performance objectives, the participant will realize ordinary income equal to the amount of cash received or the fair market value of the shares received minus any amount paid for the shares, and we will be entitled to a corresponding deduction.
 A participant's tax basis in shares of common stock received upon payment will be equal to the fair market value of such shares when the participant receives them.
 Upon sale of the shares, the participant will realize short-term or long-term capital gain or loss, depending upon whether the shares have been held for more than one year at the time of sale.
 Such gain or loss will be equal to the difference between the amount realized upon the sale of the shares and the tax basis of the shares in the participant's hands.